oppia/oppia-android/wiki/Writing-tests-with-good-behavioral-coverage.md

 }
 ```

-**Behavioural Coverage Result:** These tests ensure that all potential behaviors, including edge cases and exceptions, are covered, providing a more thorough validation.
+**Behavioral Coverage Result:** These tests ensure that all potential behaviors, including edge cases and exceptions, are covered, providing a more thorough validation.

 ### Quality > Percentage